DaveGut/HubitatActive/HubiThingsReplica Drivers/Docs/SamsungOvenReadme.md

 Link to SmartThings Article:  https://community.smartthings.com/t/samsung-oven-apis-for-setting-cooking-mode-setpoint-cooking-time/251558/7?u=gutheinz

 ## Remote control Note.
 Remote control must be enabled on the Oven panel prior to controlling the oven.
 The attributes will be correct regardless.
+You must follow the same pre-control procedures on this driver as you do for control via the SmartThings application.

 ## Main Device Command Description:
 * Configure: Reloads and updates the device and child device configuration to current.
 Used as a first troubleshooting step.